Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 ***Layout mode:*** ‘Fixed’ will stabilize the grid’s settings irrespective of the tablet’s screen orientation, ‘Variable’ will attempt to adjust to screen optimization.
 ‘Fixed’ is the default and recommended setting.

 ***Grid font size:*** Medium is the default.
-Select “small” if you have particularly wide grids.
+Select "small" if you have particularly wide grids.
 When testing on tablets, it is important that your users have enough blank space in the margins next to the grid to scroll without tapping assessment items.

 ***Capture item at specified number of seconds:*** This option allows you to take a ‘snapshot’ of a student’s progress at a specific time point.

 ***Capture last item attempted:*** Ensures that your enumerators will be forced to indicate the end point of the student’s progress through the grid items.

-***Mark entire line button:*** For all but the first line of grid items, if this setting is left at ‘Yes’, a button with an asterisk “\*” will appear to the right of each grid row, allowing assessors to quickly mark incorrect an entire line of items.
+***Mark entire line button:*** For all but the first line of grid items, if this setting is left at ‘Yes’, a button with an asterisk "\*" will appear to the right of each grid row, allowing assessors to quickly mark incorrect an entire line of items.

 ***Columns:*** Indicate in how many columns you want to display the items (for letters we usually select 10 columns of 10 items each, for familiar words 5 columns of 10 items each);

 ***Autostop***: the number of consecutive incorrect items after which the subtest stops automatically.
 The autostop calculation will only activate if the first grid item is marked incorrect.
 For example, with an autostop value of 10, if a child has the first 4 items correct and then the following 10 items incorrect, the test will not autostop.
 It will only autostop if the first 10 items are all incorrect.

 ***Timer***: The number of seconds you would like to allow for grid items to be attempted.
-If you would like to use the grid test setup, but not the timer, set the Timer value to zero and the “Capture last item attempted” setting to “No.”
+If you would like to use the grid test setup, but not the timer, set the Timer value to zero and the "Capture last item attempted" setting to "No."

 ***Last Item Attempted Bracket in Timed Tests:*** The last item attempted by the student is critical in marking the speed and progress of an assessment.
 The bracket itself is a red outline that will be placed around the final grid item attempted.
 When using a timed test, there are 3 possible scenarios for how the bracket will be placed: